"We are proud to unite our audiences through their shared love for the arts."

 The Green Center at Colorado School of Mines in Golden.

 In 1994, Dr. Antonia Joy Wilson was hired as Conductor and in 1999, Dr. William Morse became Music Director and Conductor, a position he held with great esteem for 23 years.
 The Fiftieth Anniversary Season of the JSO was celebrated in 2002, and in 2003 the Colorado House of Representatives bestowed a certification of recognition to the orchestra and to then Director, Jack Galland, both for distinction in the field of volunteerism.

-Now entering its milestone 70th season, the Jefferson Symphony Orchestra has been making music that thousands of people in and around Jefferson County have enjoyed.
+Now entering its 71st season with Music Director Dr. J Arturo González, the Jefferson Symphony Orchestra continues making music that thousands of people in and around Jefferson County have enjoyed.
 It is a community orchestra, comprised of more than seventy-five volunteer musicians.
-The members work long hours “after work” to present performances of professional quality.
+The members rehearse weekly, and “after work,” to present performances of professional quality.
 Although a number of our musicians also play professionally in other venues, many of them are not professional musicians; that is, they make their living in areas outside of music.
 What motivates them to play in the symphony is the same thing that motivates the thousands of people who attend the concerts — a love of good music.

 Many individuals and businesses have supported the symphony because of what it has meant to them and their employees, namely, a great artistic resource.
 In the same way that good music adds a new dimension of awareness and pleasure to an individual, the symphony has brought a new dimension to the quality of life in Jefferson County.